How to Get a Medical Marijuana Card in Ohio

 The appointed caregiver must NOT be included in the:

-History of Cannabis in Ohio
+A Brief History of Medical Cannabis in Ohio

 Ohio decriminalized marijuana possession (up to 100g) in 1975.
 However, the Buckeye state did not legalize medical marijuana for another 41 years.